 What Is A Bookmark In Google Chrome?

-Know where does chrome store bookamarks and bookmark backup files in a long path into the windows file system.
-The chrome bookmarks location is in your user directory in the path “AppData\Local\Google\Chrome\User Data\Default.”
+Know where does Chrome stores bookmark and bookmark backup files in a long path into the Windows file system.
+The Chrome bookmarks location is in your user directory in the path “AppData\Local\Google\Chrome\User Data\Default.”

 Chrome Bookmarks